AlexanderLapygin/dags/packages/uid-counter/README.md

-# This library implements UID as a counter - for cases where globally uniqueness is not required.
+# A TypeScript library for generating UIDs, which is implemented as a counter.

+It is specialized for cases that do not require global uniqueness, but require memory savings and speed.